 - Patients with mild and moderate hepatic encephalopathy show decreased short-term memory and concentration with testing of mental state.
 They may also have a flapping tremor (asterixis), fetor hepaticus (a sweet musty aroma of the breath), hyperventilation and hypothermia.

-- Psychometric tests - this are becoming increasingly useful in the the diagnosis of minimal hepatic encephalopathy.
+- Psychometric tests - this are becoming increasingly useful in the diagnosis of minimal hepatic encephalopathy.

 - Arterial or serum ammonia levels are raised and can help with diagnosis.

-- Electroencephalogram (EEG): may show high-amplitude low-frequency waves and triphasic waves, but these findings are not specific for hepatic encephalopathy although recent work suggests EEG may be useful prognostically.
+- Electroencephalogram (EEG): may show high-amplitude low-frequency waves and triphasic waves but these findings are not specific for hepatic encephalopathy.

 - MRI/CT scanning can help to exclude other causes of altered mental function such as intracranial lesions.